kitsudaiki/ainari/docs/inner_workings/core/core.md

 reach zero.
 Each synapse, which comes later in the section, will not be triggered (blue).
 This way, different potentials triggering different amount of synapses.
 In case of the MNIST-dataset for example this means, that a `1` as input need less processing power, than a `8`, because the `1` always has less positive input-values to represent the image of the number.
-This is also the key of the [reduction-process](/inner_workings/core/core/#reduction), because the dependency on the input means, that all synapses have a different amount of activity.
 Also this is necessary for the experimental feature of the
 [spiking neural networks](/inner_workings/core/core/#spiking-neural-network), because different timeframes of the spike and it cool-down also means a different amount of active synapse.